nagendrayakkaladevara/RailwayPayment-Details-App_ExpressJs_Backend/README.md

-# Employee Payment Data Uploader
+# Railway Welfare Fund Tracker Application

 This application reads employee payment data from an Excel file and stores it in a MongoDB database.
 The data includes employee details such as name, email, department, year of joining, and their payment history from 2020 onwards.